 Rope basket for organized storage

 The shower-curtain hardware I custom ordered years ago and since I still like them and they are attached to the tile I decided they would be included in the bathroom design.
 You can see in the photo below that the rings created a design dilemma.
 I ordered an extra long shower because I needed to cut the header off and add ties to able to attach it to the rings.
-See how I did that HERE.
+See how I solved the dilemma in an earlier post.

-I hope you are inspired to try some DIY projects.
+I hope you are inspired to try a DIY bathroom remodel.
 Please say hello in the comments below.